 According to experts, excess screen time can play havoc with children’s developing sleeping patterns.
 It’s recommended that children between the ages of 2-5 should spend no more than an hour a day glued to their screens, and older children aged 5-18, no more than two.

 The bright glare of a screen emits a blue light that can affect sleep and unsettle our circadian rhythm (the body’s internal clock).
-Of course, in today’s parenting world an iPad can be a complete blessing but it might be worth issuing a technical blackout as bedtime approaches.
+Of course, an iPad can be a blessing in today’s parenting world, but it might be worth issuing a technical blackout as bedtime approaches.

-If you want your child to get the best night’s sleep possible, it’s important that parents turn off the distractions and wake up to the cost of a sleepless night.
+If you want your child to get the best night’s sleep possible, parents must turn off the distractions and wake up to the cost of a sleepless night.